AbhishekGogna/tut_CNN/README.md

     ```bash
     python3 -m ipykernel install --user --name=py_env
     ```
+Note: You may need to run this agian and referh if the notebook does not detect your kernel (see step 5.).

 5. Refresh Jupyter and select `py_env` from the kernel dropdown in the top-right corner of the notebook.